relliky/Tais_Home_Assistant_Config/python_templates/README.md

 parseability, but not yet baseline equality because the current dashboard generator output does not reproduce the checked-in dashboard snapshot exactly.

-## Refactoring Direction
+## Refactoring Status

-Prefer small, test-backed steps.
-The current recommended order is:
+Completed foundations:

 1. Keep file writing and output paths centralized.
 2. Add support for generating into a temporary output directory.
 3. Extend tests so they can generate into that temporary directory and compare package/customize YAML against the baseline.
 4. Split command-line parsing and generation orchestration out of `main()`.

+Recommended next steps:

-5. Move entity-registry inspection helpers into their own module.
+1. Move entity-registry inspection helpers into their own module.
-6. Move dashboard generation into its own module.
+2. Move dashboard generation into its own module.
-7. Move room-specific classes into a `rooms.py` module.
+3. Move room-specific classes into a `rooms.py` module.
-8. Split `RoomBase` only after the generated-output tests are strong.
+4. Split `RoomBase` only after the generated-output tests are strong.

 Avoid large mechanical rewrites until the generator can produce and compare all outputs in a temporary directory.